anisoprint/aura-docs/docs/aura-connect/quickstart/index.md

 ![Finished job on printer screen](./media/finished_job_on_printer_screen.png)

 ::: danger
 Before pressing the **'OK'** button make sure that you remove the printed part from the printer's buildplate.
-Not doing so is a really dangerous practice.
+When you press **'OK'** the printer goes to the **'Idle'** state, indicating that the next job can be printed.

 See [Not removing printed parts before subsequent prints](/aura-connect/before-you-start/#not-removing-printed-parts-before-subsequent-prints) for more information
 :::